 *Lazy Girl Tip: Try and pull it out of the dryer before it has had a chance to sit all night getting lumpy and wrinkled.
 If your sheets are heavily wrinkled out of the dryer, you may be stuffing too much in.

-Smooth out a duvet and cover or a comforter across the top of the bed, all the way to the top.
-The bottom of the comforter should either tuck in to the foot-board or cover just the bottom of the mattress on a platform bed.
-We currently have our winter comforter so it is extra lofty and full for our cold mountain nights.
+Smooth out a duvet and washable cover (or a comforter instead) across the top of the bed, all the way to the top.
+The bottom of the comforter should cover the foot of the mattress completely.